rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

 ## (Simple) Hierarchy/Forest of sets

 **CLARIFICATION**
-Any strict setup of nested sets represents a forest of directed unordered node trees.
+Any strict setup of sets represents a forest of directed unordered trees.
 The following relation can be defined for any strict setup:

 * `R := (P,G)` where `(G subset-of PxP)`
 * `e := (p1,p2)` such that `(e in G)`,